-From World Heritage Site to the World's Largest Catsup Bottle, Collinsville has a lot to offer visitors.
+From Cahokia Mounds to the World's Largest Catsup Bottle, Collinsville has a lot to offer visitors, tourists and locals.
 Come and see the city's diverse attractions today.
-If you would like to receive a copy of our Visitors Guide or other area attraction brochure to assist in your planning, please fill out our request form.

 World's Largest Catsup Bottle

 Collinsville, IL 62234

 Collinsville is home to the largest catsup bottle in America.
 Dubbed as "roadside architecture as its best," the bottle is located on Illinois 159 (south Morrison) at the south edge of the city.